dlebansais/Easly-Language/Doc/Nodes/Assertion.md

 <b>end</b>
 </pre>

 Tags are used to document the purpose of the contract, but also to reuse an assertion that was defined in a precursor.
-In the example above, if the `Square Root` feature is overriden in a descendant of the class, the overriding feature can refer to original assertions through their tag (See Assertion Tag expression).
+In the example above, if the `Square Root` feature is overriden in a descendant of the class, the overriding feature can refer to original assertions through their tag (See [Assertion Tag Expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/AssertionTagExpression.md)).

 ## Assertions in types